pacman-ctm/pacman-ctm.github.io/_pages/about.md

 Hi, I am <strong>Cuong Pham</strong> (my full name in Vietnamese is <a href="https://translate.google.com/?sl=vi&tl=en&text=Ph%E1%BA%A1m%20Anh%20C%C6%B0%E1%BB%9Dng&op=translate"><strong>Phạm Anh Cường</strong></a>).
 I am a first-year MSc student in Machine Learning at <a href="https://mbzuai.ac.ae/">MBZUAI</a>, studying <strong>Optimization for Machine Learning</strong> under the supervision of <a href="https://sites.google.com/view/samuelhorvath">Dr. Samuel Horváth</a>.
 My research interests are <strong>Mathematics for AI</strong> and <strong>Applications of AI</strong>.

 Before joining MBZUAI, I got my honors BSc in IT from <a href="https://uet.vnu.edu.vn/en/">VNU-UET, Vietnam</a> in 2023, where I was supervised by <a href="https://uet.vnu.edu.vn/~thuyhq/">Assoc.
-Prof. Quang-Thuy Ha</a> and <a href="https://scholar.google.de/citations?user=qR180McAAAAJ&hl=en">Dr. Van-Quang Nguyen</a>.
+Prof. Quang-Thuy Ha</a> and working closely with <a href="https://scholar.google.de/citations?user=qR180McAAAAJ&hl=en">Dr. Van-Quang Nguyen</a>.
 I also have 2 years of experience as an R&D Engineer (in NLP) and then as a Data Scientist.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->